BuilderIO/partytown/docs/integrations.md

 - [Remix](/remix)
 - [Shopify Hydrogen](/shopify-hydrogen)

 See something missing and would like to contribute?
 Please ping us on [Discord](https://discord.gg/bNVSQmPzqy) and we'd love to work with you to get your integration up and running and listed here.
-It may be as simple as just writing a doc, similar to the ones above, detailing how to best implemented Partytown in the framework or service.
+It may be as simple as just writing a doc, similar to the ones above, detailing how to best implement Partytown in the framework or service.